 Belize has a multiparty system dominated by two parties.
 The politicians make lots of laws to control things for their own self enrichment and greed.
 There are so many biased laws of self interest it would be hard to live, except with such a small population the examples of exceptions and favoritism make it unlikely that most laws are even applied.
 The so called DEMOCRATIC government is basically a charade, a big facade.

 Should local politics bother a retiree?
 The answer is NO, unless you are some hypocritical puritan from the Bible belt and criticize too much.
 If you are from the USA, remember Bob Dole and the Banking Committee and Savings and Loan scandal, or his wife running the Red Cross and a host of similar scandals in the USA you will find on a much smaller scale here in Belize.
 Human nature has never changed in 6000 years and not likely too.
 The struggle in Belize, is how to turn democratically elected representatives from being RULERS like Kings and Queens, or tyrants, every five years, into a more efficient system of policy committee managers, on a shorter time limit rotational term, during their five year term.

 Editor’s Note: Ray passed away in 2013 at the ripe old age of 78.
 As was his wish, he was cremated and buried at sea.
 He had been suffering for the last couple of years of what he thought was an inner ear infection.
-He traveled to top hospitals in Belize, Mexico, Guatemala and the U.S.A. with varying diagnosis.
+He traveled and consulted top specialists in Belize, Mexico, Guatemala and the U.S.A. with varying diagnosis.
 His final diagnosis when it was too late, was basal skin carcinoma, perhaps the result of decades of sailing his beloved Caribbean Sea.
 He managed to get back on Medicaid but it was too late.
 He passed in Miami.
 Article Updated 27 March 2017.